rbauer420/DataDashboard/README.md

 (5) Visualize data in a graph, chart, or other visual representation of data

-TO DO (6) Retrieve data from an external API and display data in your app (such as with fetch() or with AJAX)
+(6) Retrieve data from an external API and display data in your app (such as with fetch() or with AJAX)

 TO DO (7) Read and parse an external file (such as JSON or CSV) into your application and display some data from that in your app